 In addition to Housing Benefit and/or Council Tax Reduction, we can also make Discretionary Housing Payments when extra financial support is needed.

-Other benefits are available to eligible Copeland residents and are processed and issued by organisations other than Copeland Borough Council.
+Other benefits are available to eligible residents and are processed and issued by other organisations.
 For more information go to www.gov.uk/browse/benefits or www.citizensadvice.org.uk/benefits(link is external)

 We are required by law to publish our Housing and Council Tax Benefit Electronic Communications Order and the Council Tax Reduction Prescribed Requirements Regulations.